 During lockdown, many of us took to learning new things to keep ourselves occupied such as baking, cooking, or using it as an opportunity to get back into reading.
 However, there are many skills that you can learn at home that will also have a positive impact not only on your mental health, but the environment too.

-Head over to the TCV YouTube channel for a whole host of ‘How To’ videos that will provide you with a new skill that can help the wildlife in your local area.
+Head over to TCV’s YouTube channel for a whole host of ‘How To’ videos that will provide you with a new skill that can help the wildlife in your local area.

 Helping others

 The feel-good factor that comes from helping others in need has a positive effect on your mental health.
-At TCV, we have resumed volunteering whilst following the latest guidelines to keep our sessions COVID-19 safe, protecting our staff and volunteers.
+At TCV, we offer volunteering sessions whilst following guidelines to keep our sessions safe, protecting our volunteers and staff.

-Protecting and caring for your local green spaces is one way to ensure that you’re helping your environment, improving your mental and physical health and potentially proving an accessible and relaxing space for someone else who is suffering from similar issues.
+Protecting and caring for your local green spaces is one way to ensure that you’re helping your local environment, improving your mental and physical health and potentially providing an accessible and relaxing space for someone else who is suffering from similar issues.

 Take notice